Petlja/TextualProgrammingInPython/source/9_Scripts/2_Quiz.md

 **Example - when to depart**

-Ronnie should arrive at destination no later than 5:00 pm.
+Ronnie should arrive at the destination no later than 5:00 pm.
 Depending on the way of travel he chooses, Ronnie may need 55, 70, 85, or 95 minutes.
-Write a program that prints for each way of travel when Ronnie needs to leave at the latest to arrive on time.
+Write a program that prints the time  Ronnie needs to leave at the latest to arrive on time for each travel duration.

 ```